Helvetto/GamesProject/backend/mancala/mancala-api/Readme.md

 ## Technologies Used

+- Gradle: A powerful build automation tool used for managing dependencies and building, testing, and deploying software projects.
 - Java 17: The latest version of the Java programming language, which offers new features and enhancements for developing robust and efficient applications.
 - Spring Boot: A Java-based framework used for creating robust and scalable applications.